 All insurance billing is the facility's responsibility.
 Because a FEES evaluation is a therapy service performed by a therapist under the roof of your facility, consolidated billing rules apply.

-SOC Date: The FEES can be used as the Start of Care (SOC) date for a dysphagia patient.
-If billed on the same day as CPT 92610 (Swallow Eval), CPT 92612 requires Modifier *59 to identify it as a separate and distinct procedure.
+Evaluation of oral and pharyngeal swallowing function.
+If billed on the same day as CPT 92612, Modifier *59 is required on 92612 to identify it as a separate and distinct procedure.

 Have questions about FEES evaluations or partnering with Bayside Dysphagia Diagnostics?
 We've answered the most common ones below.

 FEES stands for Fiberoptic Endoscopic Evaluation of Swallowing.
-It is a comprehensive diagnostic, bedside procedure performed by a certified Speech-Language Pathologist (SLP).
-A thin, flexible endoscope is gently passed through the nose to visualize the throat and larynx during swallowing.
-The procedure allows clinicians to directly observe whether food or liquid is entering the airway (aspiration) and assess the safety and efficiency of a patient's swallow function.
+It is a diagnostic procedure performed by a specially trained Speech-Language Pathologist (SLP).
+A thin, flexible endoscope is gently passed through the nose to visualize pharyngeal and laryngeal structures during the swallow.
+The procedure allows clinicians to directly observe the safety and efficiency of the swallow, including whether food or liquid is entering the airway (aspiration) which is often missed during bedside assessments.

-FEES can be performed right at your facility — no transport required.
-This is especially valuable for medically fragile patients in SNFs and nursing homes.
+FEES can be performed within your facility - usually within 1-3 days - with no transport required.
 FEES uses no radiation, can be performed at bedside in any position, and allows real-time assessment using actual food and liquid textures from the patient's diet.
 Results are available immediately, and the procedure is generally well-tolerated.

 A referring physician must provide a written order for the FEES procedure (CPT codes 92612 and 92526).
 The need for the evaluation is typically identified by a Speech-Language Pathologist, Registered Nurse, Dietitian, or Physician based on clinical signs of dysphagia such as coughing during meals, unexplained weight loss, recurrent aspiration pneumonia, or a patient's self-reported difficulty swallowing.